yasgui-with-rosemary/app/README.md

 > What if developers and researchers could interact with [Linked Data](https://www.w3.org/DesignIssues/LinkedData) in their applications and analyses as they would any [RESTful API](https://www.geeksforgeeks.org/rest-api-introduction/), no Linked Data or [SPARQL](https://sparql.dev/) knowledge required?

 [Rosemary](http://github.com/yasgui-with-rosemary/app) is a plugin for [Yasgui](https://yasgui.triply.cc/) facilitating creation of SPARQL queries without requiring knowledge of SPARQL.
+It works by providing a front-end consisting of faceted search style filters allowing users to explore and query a public Linked Data store (SPARQL queries are generated in the background from user inputs to accomplish the exploration).

 **Recipe:** use [rosemary](http://github.com/yasgui-with-rosemary/app) to construct queries for retrieving relevant data from public Linked Data stores, publish the queries on [Github](http://github.com) using [grlc publisher](https://github.com/CLARIAH/yasgui-grlc-publisher) and convert them to [RESTful APIs](https://www.geeksforgeeks.org/rest-api-introduction/) with [grlc](http://grlc.io).